Outdoor Clubs and Teams

 Whitman College traditionally hosts the final NC3 sanctioned event of the season on the last Saturday of April, during an event called the Sweet Onion Crank.
 Check out some short videos from past Cranks HERE.
-If your interested in learning more about the team and who to contact check out the Whitman College Club sports teams HERE
+If your interested in learning more about the team feel free to contact the individuals listed below.

 The backcountry club strives to provide resources that enable students to get out skiing and snowboarding in the backcountry.
 We offer the avalanche one course every year and the avalanche two course every other year at a reduced price to ensure that students who are part of the club are learning how to make safe decisions regarding where to ride in the backcountry.
 Money spent on gas to and from the mountain can be reimbursed if it's a club trip!
 Pick your own backcountry adventure and we help facilitate the fun...